Ex-Formula One boss Bernie Ecclestone denies fraud charge - KVIA

 Ex-Formula One boss Bernie Ecclestone denies fraud charge

-LONDON (AP) — Former Formula One boss Bernie Ecclestone has denied a charge of fraud over his alleged failure to declare overseas assets worth more than 400 million pounds ($473 million.)
+LONDON (AP) — Former Formula One boss Bernie Ecclestone has denied a fraud charge over his alleged failure to declare millions of pounds in overseas assets.
 Ecclestone, 91, entered a not guilty plea as he appeared at Westminster Magistrates’ Court in London for a brief hearing Monday.
-Prosecutors authorized a charge of fraud by false representation between July 2013 and October 2016 after British tax officials carried out a worldwide investigation into Ecclestone’s finances.
-The business magnate was granted unconditional bail ahead of his next appearance at Southwark Crown Court on Sept.
-19. Ecclestone headed Formula One racing and controlled the sport for for four decades from the 1970s to 2017.
+Prosecutors issued a charge of fraud by false representation between July 2013 and October 2016 after British tax officials carried out a worldwide investigation into Ecclestone’s finances.
+Prosecutor Robert Simpson told the court that Ecclestone did not declare a trust in Singapore with a bank account containing about $650 million.
+The business magnate was granted unconditional bail.
+Ecclestone headed Formula One racing and controlled the sport for for four decades from the 1970s to 2017.